Bakunde Ilo Pablo

-Bakunde Ilondjoko (January 5, 1951 – September 20, 2011), known as Bakunde Ilo Pablo, was a Congolese drummer, musician and composer best known for being a long-time member of Zaïko Langa Langa.
+Bakunde Ilondjoko (5 January 1951 – 20 September 2011), known as Bakunde Ilo Pablo, was a Congolese drummer and singer-songwriter best known for being a long-time member of Zaïko Langa Langa.
 His drumming was characterized by his powerful hitting and mastery of the hi-hat.

 Early career and musical debut

-Paul Bakunde Ilondjoko was born on January 5, 1951, in Kinshasa (then-called Léopoldville) in the Democratic Republic of Congo.
+Paul Bakunde Ilondjoko was born on 5 January 1951, in Kinshasa (then-called Léopoldville) in the Democratic Republic of Congo.

 He attended primary school at the Sainte-Marie school in the commune of Lingwala.
 He received his secondary education at the Athénée de la Gombe (then-called Kalina).
 Pablo's interest in music blossomed, with a fascination for jazz and pop music during his formative years and through his early exposure to artists like Johnny Hallyday and Claude François.
 His debut into music composition came in 1965 with his song "Oiseau De L'Amour," inspired by a personal romantic experience.
 Despite his interest in jazz and pop, he transitioned to Congolese music in 1971, spurred by an invitation to join the orchestra Les Corsaires by his friend Oscar Diabanza.
-Subsequently, he journeyed through various musical groups, including Chem Chem Yetu and Orchestre Stukas, where he released his first single, "Mangenge."
+Subsequently, he journeyed through various musical groups, including Chem Chem Yetu and Orchestre Stukas, where he released his first single, "Mangenge".